brimdata/zed/docs/lake/design.md

 Data is read from one or more pools with the `query` command.
 The pool/branch names are specified with `from` at the beginning of the Zed query along with an optional time range using `range` and `to`.
-The default output format is ZNG though this can be overridden with `-f` to specify one of the various supported output formats.
+The default output format is ZSON for terminals and ZNG otherwise, though this can be overridden with `-f` to specify one of the various supported output formats.

 If a pool name is provided to `from` without a branch name, then branch "main" is assumed.